-- Registered office address/ Domiciliation and keeping of mandatory company files.
+- Provision of a registered office address, domiciliation, and the secure keeping of mandatory company files.

 - Payroll administration.

-- Preparation, attending and/or drafting minutes of annual general meetings, board meetings and other meetings.
+- Preparation, attendance, and/or drafting of minutes for annual general meetings, board meetings, and other corporate gatherings.

-- Preparation and filing forms for any changes in your company.
+- Assistance with the preparation and filing of forms for any changes in your company.